 What is considered a dental emergency?

-The majority of dental-related emergencies lack real urgency and can be easily taken care at a regular dentist office 1, which is why it is important to know exactly what constitutes an emergency dental situation.
+The majority of dental-related emergencies lack real urgency and can be easily taken care of at a regular dentist office 1, which is why it is important to know exactly what constitutes an emergency dental situation.
 Severe tooth pain that doesn't resolve even over the counter painkillers, accidents, broken tooth - all of these situations would certainly warrant you to seek emergency dental assistance.
 Pain and swelling would be the big ones.
 The dental emergency is something that's very important and people often need it.
 It can be anything from an abscess, swelling, or inflammation dental clinics will take care of it immediately.

 But what does it really mean a dentist emergency 2?
 To clarify this we will give you some simple examples.